-Designing Justice + Designing Spaces (DJDS) is the only nonprofit architecture and real estate development firm in the country that innovates in and around the built environment to address the root causes of mass incarceration.
+Designing Justice + Designing Spaces (DJDS), a woman-of-color-led organization, is the only nonprofit architecture and real estate development firm in the country that innovates in and around the built environment to address the root causes of mass incarceration.
 With a focus on restorative justice and restorative economics, we partner with and serve low-income communities of color across the country.
 Our work counters the societal inequities evident in the dominant architectural models of justice — courthouses, jails, prisons, etc. — by designing and developing new prototypes such as peacemaking centers, mobile classrooms, and re-entry housing for formerly-incarcerated men and women.
 To achieve the mission and continue our ethos, the team is comprised of architects, designers, real estate developers, operations/events production staff, and community organizers; and projects often involve community members and systems-impacted individuals as experts, consultants, and contractors.
 Our work is founded on restoration and we incorporate it into our company culture and operations.
 We engage with our communities and partners with trauma-informed processes and patience.
 We value — and practice — self-awareness and personal growth in order for all staff members to be able to bridge the communities in which we work, from philanthropy to elected officials to those incarcerated and their communities of care.

 We are thrilled to add the role of Studio Director to the DJDS team.
 The main objectives for this role are to provide strong project management support to each project team, direct project staffing, and ensure project budgets and schedules remain on track.
 In addition to the overall studio direction and overseeing project teams, this role will serve as lead project manager on at least two to three projects at any given time.
 DJDS is a design studio; we take projects from concept development through design development and transition to outside contractors for construction drawings and construction management.
 However, we remain nimble and responsive to our partners’ needs which often results in new project typologies such as product development, game design, and regional planning and mapping.
 This role will provide direction and guidance around the processes and systems for bringing these new project types to fruition.
 This key role will help set the organizational and project culture and work directly with the executive team to help set organizational priorities.
 The Studio Director will report to our main office in Oakland, California; however, the role may include travel time for up to 20% of the job.